wsv-volvo/xml-testbed/README.md

 something that was never finished to begin with does not inspire confidence.
 The project has a number of open issues that may never be fixed, most notably, the support for overriding default type converters appears to be broken in the most recently published release.

+## Other libraries

+* [codemonstur/simplexml](https://github.com/codemonstur/simplexml) is another XML library also named SimpleXML, seems easy to use, lightweight, and in active development.
+However recent versions only support Java 19, which makes it a non-starter on Android at this time.
+* [Jakarta XML Binding (JAXB)](https://javaee.github.io/jaxb-v2/) used to be the default XML framework embedded into Java, meaning it has a lot of features and excellent documentation.
+It's also not compatible with Android by default, [though people have made it work](https://stackoverflow.com/questions/5461127/using-jaxb-with-google-android), driven by the need for compatibility with legacy systems.